atoko/atoko/README.md

 Ultimately, we pulled through and delivered everything.
 A lesson to remember: the process of creativity takes time!

+# And now?

+I am formally a frontend and backend developer, having worked in the industry for over a decade.
+My strengths are:
+- data modeling and querying
+- infrastructure as code and ci/cd for frontend
+- SDLC processes and codebase maturity

 # Skills

 ## What's your favorite technology right now?
 Honestly?
 I'm a fan of everything javascript. [^1].

 ## Anything else?
 I try and choose the most applicable tool that is appropriate for the task.
 I'm fond of Software Engineering as a craft -- there are a lot of technologies, too many, in fact [^2].
-However, I have a special place in my heart for frontend engineers.
-Design Systems rock!
+However, Design Systems rock!

 In no particular order, these are some of the technologies I'm familiar with:
 - Frontend: React, HTML/a11y, Typescript